sambloom1/D3_mini_course/Appendix/reference_sheet.md

 ## SVG

-co-ordinates of plotting atwrt at top left (0,0)
+co-ordinates of plotting stwrt at top left (0,0),  positive x plots to the right, positive y plots down,

 ### Basic shapes
 **rect** - an element that has attriubutes x, y, width, height. used for bars squares and rectangles <br>